-Stehr, a 2006 Briar Cliff graduate who has two small children, said an online program is the only way she could go back to school and balance family and work responsibilities.
-She reads lectures online and complete her homework in early mornings or late evenings.
+For Stehr, a 2006 Briar Cliff graduate who has two small children, an online program is the only way she can go back to school and balance family and work responsibilities.
+She reads lectures online and completes her homework in early mornings or late evenings.

 The online classes are comprised of lectures recorded by professors, posted lectures and discussion boards.
-Students participate in class discussions, submit assignments and take exams on their personal computers or iPads.
+Students participate in class discussions, submit assignments and take exams on their personal computers or tablets.

-nationwide shortage of nursing faculty was a major factor in BCU’s decision to offer an online nurse educator program.
+nationwide shortage of nursing faculty — which was a major factor in BCU’s decision to offer an online nurse educator program.

-Learn more about Briar Cliff's graduate degree programs »
+Learn more about Briar Cliff's MSN: Nurse Educator program »